Rawan52c/ITCS333_A2/README.md

 # ITCS333_A2
 Repository for ITCS333 Assignment 2 Purposes.

-Team Members Names and IDs : Rawan Jalal 202100943 and Aysha Abdulrahman
+Names and Student IDs: Rawan Jalal 202100943 and Aysha Abdulrahman 202108987.